-Under section 307(b)(1) of the Clean Air Act, petitions for judicial review of this action must be filed in the United States Court of Appeals for the appropriate circuit by February 22, 2005.
+Under section 307(b)(1) of the Clean Air Act, petitions for judicial review of this action must be filed in the United States Court of Appeals for the appropriate circuit by February 28, 2005.
 Filing a petition for reconsideration by the Administrator of this final rule does not affect the finality of this rule for the purposes of judicial review nor does it extend the time within which a petition for judicial review may be filed, and shall not postpone the effectiveness of such rule or action.
-This action, pertaining to the District of Columbia's Mobile

-Equipment Repair and Refinishing rule, may not be challenged later in proceedings to enforce its requirements.
+This action pertaining to the District of Columbia's consumer products rule may not be challenged later in proceedings to enforce its requirements.
 (See section 307(b)(2).)